xiashtra/cactbot/docs/RaidbossGuide.md

 **zoneLabel**
 An optional name to use for this trigger set in the configuration interface.
 Overrides the zone name from [zone_info.ts](../resources/zone_info.ts).

+**comments**
+An optional comment for this trigger set that will appear on the [Cactbot Content Coverage report](https://overlayplugin.github.io/cactbot/util/coverage/coverage.html).
+Supports HTML, but be aware that the font used on the coverage report does not support bold/italics.

 **initData**
 A function that can be used to initialize the data this trigger set uses.